-64 GB memory and ≈ 18 CPU hours for D = 20000), while little improvement in accuracy is gained.
-Thus, concepts from inexact computing can be used to choose D such that precision is traded for large savings in computational resources, which can be then reinvested into more simulations, higher resolutions for critical processes etc. (Palem, 2014; Palmer, 2014; Düben and Palmer, 2014; Leyffer et al., 2016; Thornes et al., 2017).
+Second, Fig. 8 shows that E rapidly declines by a factor of around 3 as D is increased from 500 to 5000, decreases slightly as D is further doubled to 10000, and then barely changes as D is doubled again to 20000.
+Training the RC-ESN with $D=20\,000$ versus D=5000 comes with a higher computational cost (16 GB memory and \approx 6 CPU hours for D=5000 and 64 GB memory and \approx 18 CPU hours for $D=20\,000$), while little improvement in accuracy is gained.
+Thus, concepts from inexact computing can be used to choose D so that precision is traded for large savings in computational resources, which can then be reinvested into more simulations, higher resolutions for critical processes, etc. (Palem, 2014; Palmer, 2014; Düben and Palmer, 2014; Leyffer et al., 2016; Thornes et al., 2017).

-Long-term statistics: Comparison of RC-ESN, ANN, and RNN-LSTM performance 3.4
+3.4 Long-term statistics: comparison of RC-ESN, ANN, and RNN-LSTM performance

 All the data-driven predictions discussed earlier eventually diverge from the true trajectory (as would even predictions using the numerical solver).
-Still, it is interesting to examine whether the freely predicted spatio-temporal data have the same long-term statistical properties as the actual dynamical system (i.e., Eqs.
-(1)-(3)).
-Reproducing the actual dynamical system's long-term
+Still, it is interesting to examine whether the freely predicted spatiotemporal data have the same long-term statistical properties as the actual dy-